paulohsilvapinto/aws-certify/docs/services/database/dynamodb.md

 ## General

 - NoSQL database.
 It is serverless, fully managed, and replicated across multi-AZs.
 It can handle a vast amount of data due to its distributed nature.
 It is a low-cost service and can adapt well to the workload with its auto-scaling capabilities.
-- No support for query joins and aggregations.
+- Limited SQL support with PartiQL which allows SELECT, INSERT, UPDATE, and DELETE.
+There is no support for query joins and aggregations.
 - The Primary Key must be created at the table creation time.
 The same goes for the Sort Key; however, unlike the Primary Key, a Sort Key is not mandatory.
 - Each row can have a maximum of **400KB**, and the attributes (fields) can store nested data like list, map, and set, just like a JSON record.